 Whether you are going for a slow sailboat ride or a quick motorboat cruise you can’t go wrong wearing traditional sailing flag colors.
-Blue, white, black and tan with dashes of bright red, yellow and green will put you in a relaxed boating party mood make you look like you have been on the water all your life.
-Chicos currently has a whole nautical, blue/white collection that is perfect for this!
+Blue, white, black and tan with dashes of bright red, yellow, and green will put you in a relaxed boating party mood and make you look like you have been on the water all your life.

 2. Keep Clothing Basic but not Boring

 You are going to be climbing in and out of the boat, shifting around in your seat, and maybe even getting up to cross the deck in wavy waters.
 So make it easy and don’t wear anything too fussy or busy like a frilly top, or your favorite silky pants.
 You need more sturdy basics.

 As for accessories – smaller accessories that sit close to the body are best.
 However, if you want to wear fun earrings, for example, go right ahead, but stay away from too much dangly jewelry which will go flying or get caught in some equipment on the boat.
 Less is more.

 Note: Keeping it simple doesn’t mean keeping it boring.
 For example, this creamy sweater is quite plain and classic but with the off-the-shoulder neckline; it becomes a sexy little sailing number for a boat party.
 Tassel earrings and flat lace-up sandals give this outfit style, and the yellow tote adds an energetic punch!